RouninMedia/xHAN/README.md

 It's worth underlining that even though **xHAN** is capable of handling mixed data, most data structures will never usually be written this way.

-So it's reasonable to ask why **xHAN** should be able to handle mixed data at all - especially when JSON doesn't go to these lengths.
+So, if not, it's reasonable to ask why **xHAN** should be able to handle mixed data at all - especially when JSON doesn't go to these lengths.

 The reason is this.
 If we take a pair of datasets, one **JSON** and one **xHAN**: